JordyAaldering/jordyaaldering.github.io/README.md

 ## About

 The carbon footprint of the ICT sector is easily overlooked.
-Its environmental impact is largely invisible -- we don’t see the emissions caused by streaming video, training AI models, or storing data in the cloud.
+Its environmental impact is largely invisible—we don’t see the emissions caused by streaming video, training AI models, or storing data in the cloud.
 Yet, the ICT sector is already responsible for more greenhouse gas emissions than the aviation industry.
 If current trends continue, it could account for 14% of global emissions by 2040.
 Clearly, the ICT sector has a major role in achieving climate goals.